functionality-library/functionality.js/README.md

 - By The Beginning You Have To Import Library After Installation,<br />
   You Can Import Unminified Version

+- This is a Guid to how to import in HTML

   ```html
   <script src="path/to/functionality.js/dist/functionality.js"></script>